Teofimo Lopez

-Teófimo Andrés López Rivera (born July 30, 1997) is an American professional boxer.
-He has held multiple world championships in two weight classes, including the World Boxing Organization (WBO) and The Ring junior welterweight titles since 2023; previously he held the unified (Note: World Boxing Association (WBA) (Super version), International Boxing Federation (IBF), and World Boxing Organization (WBO) titles.) lightweight championship, as well as the Ring title, between 2019 and 2021.
+Teófimo Andrés López Rivera (born July 30, 1997) is an American-Honduran professional boxer.
+He has held multiple world championships in three weight classes including the World Boxing Association (WBA) (Super version) welterweight title since August 2026.

 As an amateur, Lopez represented Honduras at the 2016 Summer Olympics.

 Early life

 Lopez was born to Honduran immigrants on July 30, 1997, in Brooklyn, New York.
 His paternal grandfather, a Spaniard from Ávila who was born in 1916, emigrated shortly after the Second World War, going to Brazil first before settling in Honduras.
 His father, Teofimo Lopez Sr. left Honduras with his mother at age 5, settling in Brooklyn.
 The family eventually relocated to Florida, where Lopez Sr. first started training his son at the age of 6.

 Amateur career

 Lopez won the U.S. Olympic Trials but Carlos Balderas had already secured the United States' sole lightweight entry into the tournament as AIBA's World Series of Boxing champion, so Lopez was aware entering the trials that at best he could only qualify as an alternate for Balderas (who lost in the Olympic quarterfinals).
 Lopez was able to qualify for the Honduran team, where his parents are from, and reached the finals of the Olympic qualifying tournament for the Americas to earn his place in Rio.
 Lopez also won the 2015 National Golden Gloves.
-He competed in the men's lightweight event at the 2016 Summer Olympics representing Honduras. where he was defeated by the eventual silver medalist Sofiane Oumiha.
+He competed in the men's lightweight event at the 2016 Summer Olympics representing Honduras, where he was defeated by the eventual silver medalist Sofiane Oumiha.